Practice · Estate planning · Kentucky

 Bluegrass Cornerstone DBA · Document storefront

-For high-volume Kentucky estate-planning documents, Johnson Legal PLLC operates an assumed-name storefront — Bluegrass Cornerstone, registered with the Kentucky Secretary of State under KRS 365.015.
+For the most common Kentucky estate-planning documents — will, durable power of attorney, healthcare power of attorney, living will / advance directive, TOD deed, revocable living trust — Johnson Legal PLLC operates an assumed-name storefront, Bluegrass Cornerstone, registered with the Kentucky Secretary of State under KRS 365.015.
 Same lawyer, same firm, different brand.
-The catalog runs at sub-market pricing because AI-assisted drafting reduces the time it takes to do the routine drafting from blank page; the Kentucky lawyer substantively reviews every Cornerstone document before delivery.
+The catalog runs at fixed flat fees because AI-assisted drafting handles the routine first pass; Elton substantively reviews every Cornerstone document before it reaches you.

 Representative Cornerstone catalog prices: